balupeddireddy08/FastAPI-for-AI-Projects/async/README.md

             manager.disconnect(websocket)
             await manager.broadcast("A user has left the chat.")
     ```
 -   **Try it**: Open the homepage in two separate browser windows.
-Use the "Live Update Feed" chat box to send messages from one window and watch them appear instantly in the other.
+Use the "Live Support Chat" box to send messages from one window and watch them appear instantly in the other.